web2solutions/dhxMVP/README.md

 ## What the boilerplate provides?

-- Starter foundation for a SPA application
+- Starter foundation for Single Page Applications
     - Main View
         - Initially Using DHTMLX Sidebar as application `wrapper and navigation`
     - Main Presenter